-The total average annual net NED benefits for the +17-foot (NAVD88) elevation alternative NED Plan, in October 2021 (FY2022) Price Levels with a 2.25% Federal Discount Rate, are \$144,000 with a 2.0 BCR.
-The NED Plan produces \$283,000 in average annual benefits with 64% residual damages under the USACE Low Sea Level Change curve.
+The total Average Annual Net NED Benefits for the 17-foot NAVD88 elevation alternative NED Plan, in October 2020 price levels with a 2.5% Federal Discount Rate, are \$96,000 with a 1.6 Benefit-Cost Ratio.
+The NED Plan produces \$258,000 in Average Annual Benefits with 64% residual damages under the Low Sea Level Change curve.

-The +17-foot (NAVD88) alternative is also the reasonably NED maximizing alternative when considering all three RSLC curve scenarios as this alternative maintains similar average annual net benefits and average annual cost in comparison to the +16-foot (NAVD88) alternative with slightly reduced residual damages.
+The 17-foot NAVD88 alternative is also the reasonably NED maximizing alternative when considering all three RSLC curve scenarios as this alterative maintains similar Average Annual Net Benefits and Average Annual Cost in comparison to the 16-foot NAVD88 alternative with slightly reduced residual damages.